UEA Policy and Guidance on Re-marking requests - 2023/24

 4.1 The original marker should confirm, by signing the Form or by responding to an email from the relevant member of LTS staff, that they have discussed the mark with the student face-to-face and that they have made efforts to clarify why the mark in question was awarded and to address the student’s concerns.

 In cases where the student has not – due to circumstances beyond their control - been able to meet with the original marker, they should meet with their Adviser.
 The student’s Adviser, in such cases, should sign the Form or confirm via email that they have discussed the mark with the student.
-In exceptional circumstances a student may meet with an alternative member of staff such as the School’s Senior Adviser.
+In exceptional circumstances a student may meet with an alternative member of staff such as the School’s Senior Adviser or Programme Director for Professional Doctorate programmes.

 4.2 The re-mark request will not be processed until the original marker (or the student’s Adviser in accordance with 4.1 above) has signed and returned the Form, or confirmed in writing by email, that the meeting has taken place.